The Latihan: an inner awakening

 The latihan is the core of my life.
 It has led me by the hand and shown me who I really am.

-Being someone with a well-trained critical mind, the latihan has helped me to know the forces behind my thoughts and emotions and enabled me to live in greater harmony with this tough world we live in.
+Being someone with a well-trained critical mind, the latihan has helped me to know the forces behind my thoughts and emotions and has enabled me to live in greater harmony with this tough world we live in.

 The latihan itself has been an incredible journey encompassing every experience in life - a very powerful feeling of space, depth and joy.